Shreyav29/Coursera-Natural-Language-Processing-Specialization/C1 Natural Language Processing with Classification and Vector Spaces/Week3/README.md

 # Vector Space Models

-So far we have used only frequency of words.
-They help to represent words and documents as vectors to capture the relative meaning.
+So far we have used only frequency of words to understand text data.
+But this does not tell us the relative meaning of words in sentences.
+Hence we need to look at vector space models which are used to represent text as a vector of identifiers.

-**Why do we need it ?
-Where do we use it ?**
+**Why do we need vector space models?
+Where do we use them ?**

-Similar sentences can mean different things and different sentences can have the same meanings.
-In such cases vector space models can help us identify if both the sentences mean the same irrespective of the words in them.(Find similarity)
+Sometimes, sentences with similar words can mean different things and sentences with completely different words can have the same meanings.
+In such cases vector space models can help us identify if both the sentences mean the same irrespective of the words in them.We use them to find similarity between sentences.
 - Question answering
 - Paraphrasing
 - Summarizing

 They can also be used to capture dependencies between words in a sentence.
-They are helpful in answering questions with "who? what? how?" questions information extraction.
+They are helpful in answering questions with "who? what? how?" questions.
+- Information extraction
 - Machine translation
 - Chatbot programming

-## Co-occurrence matrix
+### Co-occurrence matrix

 The matrix helps get vector representations of words.
-Here the vector rep of data will be v=[2,1,1,0].
+Here the vector representation of data will be v=[2,1,1,0].
 K = Bandwidth

 <p float="left">